 You must know that you are able to recover data from inaccessible flash drive only when it can be recognized by Windows Disk Management.
 If the disk doesn’t show up in Windows Explorer but does appear in Disk Management, marked with the label of Unallocated, Not Initialized or Unknown, you may resort to the following passage to solve disk unknown problem:

-On discovering your disk shows as unknown, uninitialized or unallocated, you must take actions at once to recover all valuable data from it.
+When discovering your disk shown as unknown, uninitialized, or unallocated, you must take action to recover all valuable data from it.

 You can also read My Drive does not appear in Windows Explorer view to find proper resolutions provided by Microsoft.